-Choosing to undergo orthodontic treatment with braces or aligners is a big deal, and an investment of your time and finances.
+Choosing to undergo orthodontic treatment with braces or aligners is a big deal and an investment of your time and finances.
 Once you see your brand new smile, it feels like a huge accomplishment—and it is!
-As you leave your orthodontist’s office with the retainer they’ve given you in hand, you just know you won’t have any trouble wearing it exactly the way you’re supposed to.
+As you leave your orthodontist’s office with the retainer they’ve given you in hand, you know you won’t have any trouble wearing it exactly the way you’re supposed to.
 And for a long time, you do.
-Over time, however, you may leave it out overnight a time or two, or forget it for a couple of weeks at a time.
-Then one day you wake up and realize that you aren’t even sure when you last saw it!
+Over time, however, you may leave it out overnight a time or two or forget it for a couple of weeks at a time.
+Then one day, you wake up and realize that you aren’t even sure when you last saw it!

-We use the term “orthodontic relapse” to describe the tendency our teeth have to return to the position they were in prior to orthodontic treatment.
-A short-term relapse is one that happens less than one year after the completion of treatment, while a long-term relapse occurs more than a year after finishing treatment.
+We use the term “orthodontic relapse” to describe the tendency our teeth have to return to the position they were in before orthodontic treatment.
+A short-term relapse happens less than one year after completing treatment, while a long-term relapse occurs more than a year after finishing treatment.

-Orthodontic relapse is not uncommon, by any means.
+Orthodontic relapse is not uncommon by any means.
 In fact, close to half of all orthodontic patients experience some level of relapse within ten years or so of completing their treatment.
-It’s this statistic that has caused the orthodontic field to reconsider its approach to retainer wear in recent years.
-Many adults who have dealt with a relapse were told as teens that they could discontinue wearing their retainer after a year or two.
-In contrast, most orthodontists now agree that retainers should actually be worn at least part-time for life.
+This statistic has caused the orthodontic field to reconsider its approach to retainer wear in recent years.
+Many adults who have dealt with relapse were told as teens that they could discontinue wearing their retainer after a year or two.
+In contrast, most orthodontists now agree that adults should actually wear retainers at least part-time for life.